Network effects in default clustering for large systems: Numerical studies and simulation results

-As with the previous example, we truncate at the level $K=20$, and choose the time endpoint to be $T=1$.
+As with the previous example, we choose the time endpoint to be $T=1$.
 We do the numerical iteration with time step being 0.01.
+We run 50,000 Monte Carlo trials.
+In Figure \ref{F:LimitingLoss2rankKvary}, we show the densities for the overall limiting loss rate in the pool for different truncation levels $K=5, 10, 20, 50$.
+Again, the results are visually indistinguishable for all those different truncation levels, meaning that the truncation mechanism is reliable even for a low level of truncation.

-We run 50,000 Monte Carlo trials and plot overall limiting loss rate $D_t$ and the limiting loss rate for different types $D_t(k_1,k_2)$, $k_1,k_1=1,2$ in the left plot of Figure \ref{F:LimitingLoss2cluster}.
-We also plot the empirical mean of the overall limiting loss rate and the empirical mean of the loss rate $D_T$ for different types over time $D_T(k_1,k_2)$, $k_1,k_1=1,2$ in the right plot of Figure \ref{F:LimitingLoss2cluster}.
+In the following experiments we still choose the truncation level $K=20$ and plot overall limiting loss rate $D_t$ and the limiting loss rate for different types $D_t(k_1,k_2)$, $k_1,k_1=1,2$ in the left plot of Figure \ref{F:LimitingLoss2rank}.
+We also plot the empirical mean of the overall limiting loss rate and the empirical mean of the loss rate $D_T$ for different types over time $D_T(k_1,k_2)$, $k_1,k_1=1,2$ in the right plot of Figure \ref{F:LimitingLoss2rank}.

-In Figure \ref{F:MeanImpact2cluster} we plot the mean impact on a name from type $(k_1,k_2)$, $k_1,k_2=1,2$ due to system wide defaults up to time $T=1$ .
+In Figure \ref{F:MeanImpact2rank} we plot the mean impact on a name from type $(k_1,k_2)$, $k_1,k_2=1,2$ due to system wide defaults up to time $T=1$ .

-As we discussed in the beginning of this section, the SVD facilitates the decomposition of the network interaction into $r$ mean-field type clusters.
+As we discussed in the beginning of this section, the SVD facilitates the decomposition of the network interaction into $r$ mean-field type levels of interaction.

-We test the effect of the low-rank approximation by only keeping the first cluster.
-This singles out the contribution of the most important cluster.
+We test the effect of the low-rank approximation by only keeping the first level of interaction.
+This singles out the contribution of the most important level of interaction.

-In other words, we replace $A$ by
+In other words, we replace $\Delta$ by

-which reduces the problem to a one cluster problem.
-Comparing the overall limiting loss that we get from the two cluster case $D_t$ and its first cluster approximation $D_{\textrm{approx},t}$, see left plot of Figure \ref{F:LimitingLossOverall2cluster}, we get that the distribution of the limiting loss processes are practically indistinguishable.
-Similar conclusion can be made from the right plot of Figure \ref{F:LimitingLossOverall2cluster}, where we plot the empirical mean of overall limiting loss rate over time in the two cluster example $D_T$ and it first-cluster approximation $D_{\textrm{approx},T}$.
-These in turn imply that the second cluster can be neglected for the purposes of these computations.
+which reduces the problem to a one level of interaction problem.
+Comparing the overall limiting loss that we get from the two level of interaction case $D_t$ and its first level of interaction approximation $D_{\textrm{approx},t}$, see left plot of Figure \ref{F:LimitingLossOverall2rank}, we get that the distribution of the limiting loss processes are practically indistinguishable.
+Similar conclusion can be made from the right plot of Figure \ref{F:LimitingLossOverall2rank}, where we plot the empirical mean of overall limiting loss rate over time in the two level of interaction example $D_T$ and it first-level of interaction approximation $D_{\textrm{approx},T}$.
+These in turn imply that the second level of interaction can be neglected for the purposes of these computations.